lillianTheuma/StellarAge/README.md

 ### Super Galactic Age Calculator

-# PizzaOrder - Lillian Theuma
+# StellarAge - Lillian Theuma
 This portfolio is presented as a solution to the project guidelines described in

 # TABLE OF CONTENTS
 ```